cogend/bun-framework/README.md

 # bun-framework

-An experimental React 19 framework with RSC, SSR, server actions, and more.
+An experimental React 19 framework with RSC, SSR, server actions, route handlers, and more.

 To run: